 Carol taught various reporting classes, including the Native News Honors Project in which teams of reporters and photographers cover in-depth stories from Montana’s seven Indian reservations.
 Students in the class have won dozens of national writing awards for their Native News stories, including the Robert F. Kennedy Award in 2005 and the SPJ National Mark of Excellence Award in 2006 for online in-depth journalism.
 In 2010 a student in the class won a national first place award in the Hearst Journalism Awards in-depth reporting competition.
 Carol also served as adviser to the Montana Kaimin, the student daily.
 It was her favorite assignment, though one that gave her the majority of her gray hairs.

 In 2000 the Freedom Forum honored her with a national teaching award.
 She has spent several summers on the features or the foreign/national copy desks at the Philadelphia Inquirer.
 Outside the classroom, her favorite pastime is fishing on one of Montana’s many splendid trout streams.

 She’s married to Fred Van Valkenburg, the Missoula County attorney.
 Their son Kevin, a UM J-School grad, worked for 11 years at the Baltimore Sun, then became senior writer for ESPN The Magazine and ESPN.com.
 He is now the 2015 Pollner Professor at the UM School of Journalism.
 Their daugher, Kristin, is senior planner for Adams County, CO.
-Carol's greatest delight is their four grandchildren.
+Carol's greatest delight is their five grandchildren.

 Contact Carol at firstname.lastname@example.org.